danielmarques12/danielmarques12/README.md

 I'm Daniel, a Fullstack Software Engineer.

-- Working at [@The RealReal](https://www.therealreal.com), building stuff with Elixir, Ruby and Typescript.
+- Working at [@The RealReal](https://www.therealreal.com), building stuff with Next.js, React, Typescript, Elixir and Ruby.
 - Currently building [Toki](https://tokitoki.app) - A Free and Open Source Pomodoro Timer App
 - Techs that I really enjoy working with: Typescript, React, NextJS, Tailwind, PostgreSQL
 - Recently, I have been captivated by the world of UI/UX design and have been delving deeper into the subject.